Bound State Internal Interactions as a Mechanism for Exponential Decay: Conclusion

 \section{Conclusion}

-In the same continuous limit as taken for the QZE, the kinematical effect of uncontrolled internal scattering interactions is an exponentially decreasing non-decay probability for unstable particles at all times.
-Upon specifying a system's dynamics, calculation of the decay rate results in a straightforward derivation of Fermi's Golden Rule.
-If continuous internal interactions over a finite $t=N\delta$ are realized in nature, then they are a candidate to explain quantum mechanically the normally empirically or approximately~\cite{weisskopfwig} derived exponential decay law.
+We assume the internal binding interactions of bound systems are no different from scattering interactions or measurement interactions that project systems onto preparable states.
+To model continuous binding, we assume the continuous limit of instantaneous projections, as done originally also for the QZE.
+Because bound systems have changing internal configurations, however, we derive an exponential non-decay probability at all times.
+The result follows from kinematics and therefore applies to any bound system with internal dynamics and multiple internal, non-commuting configurations.
+If continuous internal interactions over a finite $t=N\delta$ are realized in nature, then they are a candidate to explain quantum mechanically the normally empirically or approximately~\cite{weisskopfBerechnungNaturlichenLinienbreite1930} derived exponential decay law.

-Regarding our use of projective measurements, quantum systems undergoing continuous, non-demolition probes of non-commuting observables have been observed~\cite{hacohen2016quantum}, and sequences of unitary interactions with varying ancillary systems have been studied~\cite{grimmerPhysRevA.94.032126}.
-These would provide interesting avenues to extend our model to non-projective internal interactions, especially as engineered quantum systems become more complex.

-Specific to Fermi's Golden Rule, while we believe our derivation is particularly transparent and informative, there have been operationally similar derivations based also on a time-dependent perturbation approach (for example,~\cite{weissbluth2012atoms}).
+Furthermore, calculation of the decay rates results in a straightforward derivation of Fermi's Golden Rule for any number of decay channels.
+While we believe our derivation is particularly transparent and informative, there have been operationally similar derivations based also on a time-dependent perturbation approach (for example,~\cite{weissbluthAtomsMolecules2012}).
 Such derivations are complicated by justifying a time-independent decay rate, however.
 As seen in equation~\eqref{eq:decrate}, here time independence is a consequence of continuous interactions.

-Finally, there are reasons related to the stability of matter to expect that, if a spontaneously decaying state has a Lorentzian energy wave function and is represented by a state vector from a Hilbert space, then its survival probability cannot be exponential at large times~\cite{khalfin_1958}.
-Any deviation from exponential decay, however, has never been observed for unstable particles.
-With our model, such arguments do not apply, because the system is not represented by a continuously evolving state vector throughout the decay process.
-In the absence of interactions, $\phi(E)$ need not be a Lorentzian, as required for a system to be bounded from below in energy.
-Rather, the Lorentzian line shape emerges as a consequence of continuous interactions.
+As far as we know, this is the first approach that results in predictions of exponential decay together with a revealing derivation of Fermi's Golden Rule for time-independent decay rates.
+Our framework provides insight into the types of interactions that can cause decay, and suggests an approach to study the continuum of decay phenomena, with systems controlled via the QZE on one end and uncontrolled atoms and nuclei on the other.
+We expect these insights will be significant for the development of quantum technology.